 The new Sheldrick Wildlife Trust Mau De-Snaring Unit and Loita team’s passing out parade was well attended by Police, Administration, Forestry, the cadet’s families, and over 500 community members.
 Both teams were deployed in late 2019 and are already having an impact.
 Mara Elephant Project rangers experienced some resistance to their presence in the Naroosora area.
 MEP management attended a large community meeting to better relations in the area and our partners at the District Officer and OCS from the Kenya Police have been helpful to addressing the community’s concerns.
 The MEP ranger team continues to operate in the area and have been successful in stopping the cedar logging. pictured left: MEP CEO Marc Goss at the passing out parade.

 This year also began by deploying two new elephant collars onto one female and one male (Gina and Dicki) in the Shimba/Mwaluganje ecosystem.
 During aerial patrols conducted in January with Kenya Wildlife Service using the Karen Blixen Camp Trust 5Y-MEP helicopter, there was evidence that poaching is still an issue in this part of Kenya.
-The Shimba elephants were badly affected by poaching in the last decade and little is known about their current distribution and range, which is why MEP deployed two collars in January in the area.
+The Shimba elephants were badly affected by poaching in the last decade and little is known about their current distribution and range, which is why at the request of KWS, MEP deployed two collars in January in the area.
 These two collars will help give us an idea as to where these elephants are travelling and how they are using the ecosystem.
 The collaring operation and all subsequent monitoring of these two elephants was done in collaboration with the Kenya Wildlife Service and supported by generous MEP donors.

 One of the elephants collared in Shimba Hills on January 2 and 3.